Shake Shack: History

-Early beginnings and concept
+Concept and early history

 In 2000, New York City began the rebuilding of Madison Square Park, which had fallen into a state of disrepair and misuse.
 As part of the redevelopment, restaurateur Danny Meyer helped spearhead the creation of the Madison Square Park Conservancy to help redevelop it.
 One of the first things the Conservancy did in its goal to improve the park was to host an art exhibit called "I <3 Taxi" inside of the park to raise awareness of the renewal effort.
 Meyer's Director of Operations, Randy Garutti, established a hot dog cart which was run out of the kitchen of Eleven Madison Park, one of Meyer's Union Square Hospitality Group (USHG) operations.
 Over time, the cart became extremely successful, and remained in operation for nearly three years.

 In 2004, the city began taking bids to operate a new kiosk-style restaurant within the park; Meyer outlined his idea for the space, and opened the first Shake Shack in July 2004.
 From its beginning the restaurant was not designed to be a chain; it was intended to be a single shop location designed specifically for New York City.
 However, as the original location's sales continued to grow, the group realized that there was a market for expansion.

 Since its opening, Shake Shack has grown to be the largest part of the USHG's portfolio.
 Its average store revenue of US$4 million is more than twice that of McDonald's average store revenue within the United States.
 Its popularity is such that in the summer at its original location, the wait in line for service can stretch to over an hour, especially on weekends when the weather is pleasant.
 A webcam on the restaurant's web page shows the current line in real time.